Amazon Echo Keeps Losing Connection – How To Fix

 The Amazon Echo can only connect to dual-band Wi-Fi (2.4 GHz/5 GHz) networks that use the 802.11a/b/g/n standard.
 Peer-to-peer or hotspot networks cannot run these bands and standards.

 Your smart devices tend to default to the 2.4GHz channel.
 Some of them don’t even support the 5GHz channel, which can make the 2.4GHz too busy.
 That can be a good thing since that leaves the 5GHz unburdened.

 You can use the Alexa app on your phone or tablet to connect your Echo to the 5GHz.
 That way, you’ll reduce interference from other devices while increasing the connection and range at the same time.

-Still, choosing the right channel should be up to you, since both options have their advantages.
+Still, choosing the right channel should be up to you since both options have advantages.
 5GHz guarantees a stronger and more stable connection (if the Echo is close enough to the router, of course).
 However, 2.4 GHz performs better for devices separated from the router by walls or other obstacles.

 Reset Your Echo

 If nothing else helps, factory reset and starting from scratch will most likely do the trick.

 To perform the reset on the first-generation Echo and Echo Dot devices, you will need a tiny tool: a paper clip, an earring, a needle, or very thin scissors.

 Find the small hole at the base of the device, insert the tool, and press in the reset button.
 Hold it in until the light rings turn on and off again.
 When the light ring turns orange, your device will enter the setup mode.
 Then you can open the Alexa app on your phone and start the setup process over again.